wangkuiyi/canonicalize-go-python-grpc-dev-env/README.md

 ### Editing on Host

-When we use this Docker image for daily development work, the source code relies in the host computer instead of the container.
-The source ocde includes this repo and all its dependencies, for example, the Go package `google.golang.org/grpc`.
-This allows us to run our favorite editors (Emacs, VIM, Eclipse, etc) on the host.
-Please free to rely on editors addons to analyze the source code for auto-completion.
+When we use this Docker image for daily development work, the source code relies on the host computer instead of the container.
+The source code includes this repo and all its dependencies, for example, the Go package `google.golang.org/grpc`.
+Code-on-the-host allows us to run our favorite editors (Emacs, VIM, Eclipse, and more) on the host.
+Please free to rely on editors add-ons to analyze the source code for auto-completion.

 ## How to Build